 Unfortunately, the technological infrastructure currently supporting our financial system is still heavily reliant on outdated systems and processes that are hindering progress and costing businesses and consumers time and money.

-One of the most shocking examples of this is the fact that $3 trillion per day of global commerce is still passing through decades old mainframe computers running COBOL — a programming language was invented in the 1950s — not well suited to the needs of modern commerce.
+One of the most shocking examples of this is the fact that $3 trillion per day of global commerce is still passing through decades old mainframe computers running COBOL — a programming language was invented in the 1950s — unsurprisingly not all that well suited to the needs of modern commerce.